TaoWu974/TaoWu974.github.io/_projects/pixel_antenna.md

 ---

 ### Methodology
+The takeaway is that, instead of the popular convolution neural networks with tons of samples, we use a tree-based model to predict one antenna's performance with few samples, then iteratively searches over the binary design space and updates the model to refine its accuracy.

 1) **Geometry encoding**
 An $m \times n$ 0/1 matrix defines the pixel mask over the design area.